felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.45.1-dev.3 =

-(2019/05/22) Fixed the HowToStep markup for Google by adding an 'itemListElement' property.
+(2019/05/22) Added a How-To Direction Text option for How-To Steps.
+Fixed the HowToStep markup for Google by adding an 'itemListElement' property.

 = 1.45.0 =